Now a basketball player? You must be Usain

 The world's fastest man played in a celebrity basketball game on Friday in the run-up to Sunday's NBA All-Star game and failed to impress the crowd -- or himself -- with his skills.

-Bolt hit one of five shots, missed both of his free throws and totaled just two points in 29 minutes.
-The only shot the six-times Olympic champion made was a dunk.
+Bolt hit one of five shots, missed both of his free throws and totalled just two points in 29 minutes.
+The only shot the sixt-times Olympic champion made was a dunk.

 The Jamaican sprinter, whose East team was blitzed by the West 58-38, said he was surprised that his opponents took the game so seriously.